cloudera/CML_AMP_Canceled_Flight_Prediction/README.md

 The primary goal of this repository is to build a gradient boosted (XGBoost) classification model to predict the likelihood of a flight being canceled based on years of historical records.
-To achieve that goal, this project demonstrates the end-to-end processing needed to take two large, raw datasets and transform them into a clean, unified dataset for model training and inference using Spark on CML.
+To achieve that goal, this project demonstrates the end-to-end processing needed to take a large, raw dataset and transform it into a clean, stripped down dataset for model training and inference using Spark on CML.
 Additionally, this project deploys a hosted model and front-end application to allow users to interact with the trained model.

-The two datasets used in this project come from [Kaggle](https://www.kaggle.com/yuanyuwendymu/airline-delay-and-cancellation-data-2009-2018) and the [Bureau of Transportation Statistics](https://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236&DB_Short_Name=On-Time).
+The dataset used in this project come from [Kaggle](https://www.kaggle.com/yuanyuwendymu/airline-delay-and-cancellation-data-2009-2018).

 ## Project Structure